kiquetal/aws-pro-readiness/resources/learn.catrill/network-and-hybrid.md

   Geoproximity Routing Policy: Route traffic based on the location of your resources and, optionally, shift traffic from resources in one location to resources in another. (calculate the distance between//)

+  AWS PrivateLink: It is been used by Gateway Endpoints and Interface Endpoints.
+  IPV4 and TCP only.